 Similarly, an opinion poll conducted at 3pm on a Thursday afternoon in a park is not representative of the overall population of a country.
 The people interviewed are likely to be senior citizens, parents taking care of their children, or people working from home or night shifts.
 The poll will almost entirely exclude the large part of the population that works a typical nine-to-five job.

-Given the importance of data and the integral role it plays with AI, we will cover these aspects in more detail in two future articles: The Importance Of Data (coming soon) and Data comes in many forms.
+Given the importance of data and the integral role it plays with AI, we will cover these aspects in more detail in a later article: Data comes in many forms.
 Now, though, let’s look at algorithms and tasks.